Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

-In \cite{zhu2024}, the authors use the combined posterior Combined$\_$PHM$\_$lowSecondarySpin to study GW230529 and compare it to GW events GW200105, GW200115 to explore the formation channel and possible EM counterparts of GW230529, whereas we use Combined$\_$PHM$\_$lowSecondarySpin along with 2 other posteriors corresponding to NSBH and BNS waveforms to take into account different KN emission from this merger.
-They find overall a high probability of producing a KN, up to 60\%, and KN dimmer than what we find by up to $\sim 1$ mag (although the difference is not as extreme as that with \cite{Chandra:2024ila}), which we attribute to the different assumptions used: EOS, fitting formulae for the ejecta mass, and KN modeling.

-For the population of expected mgNSBH simulations, they use \texttt{COMPAS}, a rapid binary population synthesis code from \cite{Compas2022}, in our article, we use a data-driven approach and assume a compact object population that follows the PDB model from \cite{Farah_2022} based on LVK detections.
-Our results on KN detectability agree since we both predict the peak apparent magnitude of GW230529 KN to be $\sim$ 23-24 mag in g and r bands.
+In \cite{zhu2024}, the authors analyze GW230529 with the combined posterior \texttt{Combined\_PHM\_lowSecondarySpin} and compare it against GW200105 and GW200115 to probe formation channels and possible EM counterparts of GW230529.
+Our analysis also uses \texttt{Combined\_PHM\_lowSecondarySpin}, but we augment it with two additional posteriors that assume NSBH and BNS waveforms in order to capture the range of potential KN outcomes from this merger.
+They infer a high KN–production probability (up to $60\%$) and predict KNe up to $\sim 1$\,mag dimmer than our results (though less discrepant than the difference with \cite{Chandra:2024ila}).
+We attribute these differences to distinct EOS choices, ejecta–mass fitting formulae, and KN modeling frameworks.
+For the expected mgNSBH population, \cite{zhu2024} adopt \texttt{COMPAS}, a rapid binary population synthesis code \cite{Compas2022}.
+In this work, we take a data–driven approach: we assume compact–object populations that follow the PDB model \cite{Farah_2022} calibrated to LVK detections.